- Game drives

 - Recommended stay; 3-7 nights

-Governors Camp is situated on the banks of the Mara River in the west of the Masai Mara Game Reserve.
-Created in 1972, it set new standards in luxury as a tented camp, putting particular emphasis on comfort and service, complimented by the sort of good food, which would have been impossible in the bygone days of the grand safari.
-Maintaining these unique qualities as a tradition, the camp has been refined and improved through the years.
+Governors Camp is positioned on the Mara River banks in the west of the Masai Mara Game Reserve.
+Created in 1972, the camp set new standards as a tented camp, emphasising comfort and service, complemented by the sort of good food, which would have been impossible in the bygone days of the grand safari.
+Maintaining these unique qualities as a tradition, the camp has been refined and improved through the years to what it is today, and that is one of the best safari options when in the Masai Mara.

-The site and size of a safari camp is critical to its vitality.
-Governors Camp, with its 37 tents set amongst the trees along the Mara river, also has unrivalled views over the plains and is visited and re-visited by guests who find its continued excellence, personal style and family feeling quietly reassuring.
+With its 37 tents set amongst the trees along the Mara River, Governors Camp also has unrivalled views over the plains and is visited and re-visited by guests who find its continued excellence, personal style and family feeling quietly reassuring.

 All guest facilities are under canvas and keep the authentic, traditional safari atmosphere.
-All guest tents have en-suite bathrooms with shower and basin, running cold and hot water as well as a flush toilet.
+All guest tents have en-suite bathrooms with shower and basin, running cold and hot water, and a flush toilet.
 Gas and paraffin lamps are used for lighting.

-Breakfast and lunch are served buffet style at Governors Camp, alfresco.
-Dinner is served in the dining tent.
-For dinner the menu offers a choice of four courses, including a choice of main courses.
+Breakfast and lunch are served buffet-style at Governors Camp, alfresco.
+Dinner is served in the dining tent or the outside dining areas.
+For dinner, the menu offers a choice of four courses, including a choice of main courses.

-A traditional campfire is lit at sunset every evening and after dinner clients enjoy sitting around the campfire, reminiscing about their safari in its evocative light.
+A traditional campfire is lit at sunset every evening.
+After dinner, guests can enjoy sitting around the campfire, reminiscing about their days' safari and taking in that amazing African sky filled with stars.

-However, it is recommend to book these excursions well in advance and combine the Lake Victoria trip with an overnight stay.
+However, it is recommended to book these excursions well in advance and combine the Lake Victoria trip with an overnight stay.

 Per person per night sharing